4/15/2025

 Chairman and CEO

-Thanks Michael for the question.
-We are not able to go into a significant amount of detail given that the conversations with the regulators are ongoing.
-But I can tell you this is more of an administrative matter in nature.
-It sort of deals with because as you know we delivered the service we got paid.
-But in terms of our compliance with the actual contract the view was we may have not met the IFRS requirement for recognizing revenue.
-So we took the very conservative step in order to defer this
+Thanks, Michael, for the question.
+We're not able to go into a significant amount of detail given that the conversations with the regulators are ongoing.
+But I can tell you, this is more of an administrative matter in nature.
+You know, it sort of deals with, because as you know, we delivered the service, we got paid.
+But in terms of our compliance with the actual contract, the view was we may have not met the IFRS requirement for recognizing revenues.
+So we took the very conservative step in order to defer this revenue.

 speaker